eddyerburgh/avoriaz/docs/guides/using-with-vuex.md

   });
 });
 ```
 What’s happening here?
-First we tell Vue to use Vuex with the avoriaz.use method.
+First we tell Vue to use Vuex with the Vue.use method.
 This is just a wrapper around Vue.use.

 We then make a mock store by calling new Vuex.store with our mock values.
 We only pass it the actions, since that’s all we care about.